FlatBone/quantum-progress-bar/README.md

 *Designed by Schrödinger’s cat and debugged by Heisenberg—the ultimate quantum progress bar*
 **Note: This is a joke library.**

-`QuantumProgressBar` is a Python library that embodies the abyssal paradoxes of quantum mechanics.
+`Quantum-Progress-Bar` is a Python library that embodies the abyssal paradoxes of quantum mechanics.
 Unlike mundane, classical progress bars, this tool **collapses its wavefunction upon observation, spewing forth random progress from the fog of superposition**.
 The time to completion is pure chaos, governed by Heisenberg’s uncertainty principle.
 Let your code tunnel through quantum barriers and surrender to the embrace of quantum entanglement.